Workflow actions: Reading and modifying data

 2. Field: Choose which field to summarize

-3. Aggregation type: Select the calculation:
+3. Aggregation type: Select the calculation.
+Learn more about data summaries for example:

 • SUM: Total of all values